Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Pierce had been dominant all evening.
 He struck out nine batters and had a three-ball count on only two hitters the entire game.
 The Senators' lineup was thin, a last-place club with little firepower, and Pierce's combination of fastballs and sliders kept them off balance from the first pitch.
 His defense played flawlessly behind him.

 With two outs in the ninth, Senators manager Cookie Lavagetto sent Fitz Gerald up to hit for pitcher Russ Kemmerer.
-Fitz Gerald was a backup catcher with a .230 career batting average and no business being the man to end a perfect game.
+Fitz Gerald was a backup catcher with a .260 career batting average and no business being the man to end a perfect game.
 He went up hacking.
-His opposite-field line drive landed about a foot inside the foul line and rolled to the wall in right-center.
+His opposite-field line drive landed about a foot inside the foul line and sliced down the right field line to the wall.
 The crowd of roughly 11,300 groaned.

 Pierce gathered himself and struck out the next batter, Albie Pearson, on three pitches to complete a one-hit, 3-0 shutout.
 The fans gave him a standing ovation, but Pierce sat alone in the clubhouse for several minutes before speaking to reporters.